 This was the first hole in the floor washroom I encountered.
 After using it and paying for the privilege, I noticed a bathroom marked English, well too late.
 I find the squat washroom difficult to use, consequently for the rest of the day I barely moistened my tongue with water.
 No, there isn't a grab bar.
 However, if all the Turks use them and prefer them there must be some merit and squatting solidly into old age without support must keep them limber and flexible with strong leg muscles and balance.

-We took a cab from the Istanbul bus station to our hostel, Cordial House hostel in sultanamet.
+We took a cab from the Istanbul bus station to our hostel, Cordial House hostel in Sultanahmet.
 We experienced some pretty fancy?
 Crazy? driving.
 No matter what the official count, several people have told us there are twenty million, maybe more, people in Istanbul.
 They say you drive five cars, your own, the one in front, the one behind and the two beside you.
 If you are a pedestrian watch out, you wait for the car.
 Drivers are aggressive.
 Pedestrians do not have any right of way.

 Quick to hit the horn, never mind signalling, yes we just avoided that head on collision, whew thank god we made it.

 We had a twin room, actually there were five beds but we had the whole room, you could barely move for all the beds, did not have a private bath, but ok for one night.
 Hostels are not that cheap in Istanbul, but this one is about twenty two dollars each.
-So we thus spent night of twenty seventh.
+So we thus spent the night of October twenty seventh.
 On 28 and 29 we got a private twin with ensuite, way nicer, better view, better sheets, way nicer air pillows for fifty canadian, some kind of deal I made with the clerk, forty euro for ensuite.
-Also this room had a tiny tv and we got CNN so lots about US election and hurricane sandy.
+Also this room had a tiny tv and we got CNN so lots about US election and Hurricane Sandy.

 Cordial House is a short walk to the Blue Mosque.
 So on Sunday 28 Oct after we got our room straightened out and moved our stuff over to the private twin and head out for breakfast and coffee.
 Waiters stand on the street and call you in, turns out this first place is really expensive so we each have turkish coffee, a thimblespoon of strong black coffee, for six tl each, that is more than three dollars, eegads I usually like milk in my coffee, but when in Rome, the dainty cup is at least one third sludge but....... you get your caffeine fix and I love strong coffee.
 We are walking on the square approaching the blue mosque, when we are greeted by a pleasant, English speaking "skout".
 This isn't the right word, he is a look out, finds tourists and brings them back to the family carpet, kilim, ceramic, leather shop.
 Well I am really not interested and we are going to have breakfast, but no wait, he knows the perfect place for breakfast, not too expensive, and what do you know on the way to the family shop and he situates us at a pleasant outdoor cafe, he will be back.
 So the breakfast plate has a hard boiled egg, olive paste, nutella, some other sweet paste, tomatoes, cucumbers, cheese, honeycomb, olives and bread, likely some other stuff, I took a picture.
 Very good, eaten on a patio, a cat curls up on the chair next to me.